z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 #### _fspoly

 All of the higher functions are implemented based on Horner's Method for polynomial expansion.
-Therefore to evaluate these functions efficiently, an optimised `_fspoly` function has been developed.
+Therefore to evaluate these functions efficiently, an optimised `_fspoly` function has been developed, using full 32-bit expanded mantissa multiplies and adds for accuracy..

 This function reads a table of coefficients stored in "ROM" and iterates the specified number of iterations to produce the result desired.